Trade Federation Charter

 • Theft of Federation property

-• by decision of the Viceroy with the agreement of the Duceroy
+• By decision of the Viceroy with the agreement of the Duceroy

 • incapacitating illness and/or death